slic3r/Slic3r-Manual/src/expert-mode/print-settings.md

 There are two general categories of speeds: print moves and non-print moves.

-For print moves, each type of printing move can be configured to have a different speed, either in absolute terms (mm/s) or as a percentage of the the more general move.
+For print moves, each type of printing move can be configured to have a different speed, either in absolute terms (mm/s) or as a percentage of the more general move.

 -   `Perimeters` - The outline of the model may benefit from being printed